 \section{Correlation coefficient between waveform and hidden parameters}

-We introduce the correlation coefficient between the waveform and hidden parameters to assess the level of correlation and demonstrate that the attention map can capture the phase information of the waveform.
-Firstly, we compute the mean value of each token of the patched input to get the sequence $M$.
+To evaluate the correlation between the attention map's grid-like pattern and the waveform, we introduce the \textbf{correlation coefficient} between the waveform and hidden parameters (or attention map).
+This coefficient assesses the level of correlation and demonstrates the attention map's ability to capture phase information.
+Firstly, we compute the mean value of each token of the patched waveform to get the sequence $M$.
 Subsequently, the outer product of $M$ is computed, resulting in the auto-correlation matrix.
-As the attention map is processed by masking and normalized by the softmax function, we do a similar adjustment to the auto-correlation matrix as Equation \ref{eq:norm} shows.
+As the attention map $A$ (Eq. \ref{eq:attnmap}) is processed by masking and normalization, we do a similar adjustment to the auto-correlation matrix: